 This device is controlled by an ATmega328P programmed on an Arduino Uno for prototyping.
 It will be detached from the board on later stages of development.

 User input comes from a 16 buttons membrane keypad.
-Software currently only supports a single button pressed at a time, it will be improved when new functionalities will be added.
+Software currently only supports a single button pressed at a time, it will be improved as new functionalities are added.

 The output is a simple 16 character × 2 lines LCD display.